Avian Flu (Bird Flu)

 What is avian influenza?

-Avian influenza or avian influenza virus (AIV) is a viral disease that can affect bird species throughout the world.
+Avian influenza virus (AIV) is a disease that affects bird species throughout the world.
 Birds get the flu like other wildlife and humans do.
 There are many subtypes or strains of AIV based on a combination of two proteins, H and N. Avian influenza viruses are further classified based on their ability to produce disease and mortality in poultry.
-Therefore, highly pathogenic subtypes (HPAI) produce disease and are often fatal in poultry, while low pathogenic subtypes (LPAI) are often asymptomatic or mildly symptomatic in poultry.
+Highly pathogenic subtypes (HPAI) produce disease and are often fatal in poultry, while low pathogenic subtypes (LPAI) are often asymptomatic or mildly symptomatic in poultry.

 What animals get avian influenza?